Ascendzor/aws-node-websockets/readme.md

 # AWS Services & Pricing

 It's pretty much free until your service gets usage.
+You'll be paying <$1 per month for developing on.

 This service uses these AWS services and their pricing.
 - Lambda - Always Free tier.
 [Click here for pricing](https://aws.amazon.com/lambda/pricing/)